Tommy-Lim/travel-planner/README.md

 # Travel Easy

-Check it out yourself - [Travel Easy](https://travel-planner-project-2.herokuapp.com/) on Heroku!
+Check it out for yourself - [Travel Easy](https://travel-planner-project-2.herokuapp.com/)!

 Travel Easy aims to simplify weather and flight comparisons for multiple cities.
 View forecasts and historical weather data, and log in or sign up to save a home city and as many destinations as desired.